-Challenges Ghana has partnered with the International Organization for Migration (IOM) to roll-out a Re–integration Programme for 50 Ghanaian returned migrants in Kumasi (most of them are youth, women, and people living with disabilities).
-We delivered training in business and employability skills for the returned migrants to help them develop their entrepreneurial and employability skills using a combination of Level 3 and 5 Chartered Management Institute’s (CMI) contents.
-Thanks to this project, 18 solo and partnership businesses have been created by the returned migrants, and, in addition, we liaised with our enterprise portfolio to find seven quality job opportunities for beneficiaries.
+Challenges Ghana partnered with the International Organization for Migration (IOM) on the EU-IOM Joint Initiative for Migrant Projection and Reintegration Programme to provide economic reintegration support to 140 Ghanaian returned migrants in Kumasi and Accra (most of whom are youth, women, and people living with disabilities).
+Our team delivered training in business and employability skills for the returned migrants to help them develop their entrepreneurial and employability skills using a combination of Level 3 and 5 Chartered Management Institute’s (CMI) content.
+Thanks to this project, 118 solo and partnership businesses have been created by the returned migrants across Ghana.
+In addition, we liaised with our enterprise portfolio to find seven quality job opportunities for beneficiaries, primarily those in Kumasi.

 Our team also doubles as an ecosystem enabler in Ghana by delivering market assessments and business diagnostic services to 20 green businesses within the Ghana Climate Innovation Centre’s accelerator.
 We’ve deepened our footprint in the environmental conservation and the green economy through Challenges’ Access Africa Programme by conducting market entry studies, business diagnosis, business management training, and network support for four environmental/agribusinesses around the Bia Biosphere Reserve (Bia East District, Ghana) on behalf of a Scottish-based social enterprise, the Forestry Commission of Ghana and the Environmental Protection Agency (EPA), Ghana.